Bounds to the normal for proximity region graphs: Variance lower bounds

 \begin{step}{1} A.s.-$\mu$, we have $b\notin\partial S(y,a)$ for all $\{a,b\}\subseteq \mu'$ with $a\neq b$. \end{step} By Assumption \ref{assumption:specialy}, $w\notin \partial S(y,z)$ and $z\notin\partial S(y,w)$.
 Since $\partial S(y,z)$ and $\partial S(y,w)$ have measure zero, almost surely no points of $\mu$ fall in either of these sets.
 Now we are left to show that

 For a point process configuration $\chi$, let

 Our goal is then to show that $\sum_{a\in\mu}f(\mu,a)=0$ a.s.
 By Mecke's formula,

-with the transposition of the integral and expectation justified by nonnegativity of the integrand.
-For any $a\in\RR^d$, the set $\partial S(y,a)$ has measure zero, and hence no points of $\mu$ are in $\partial S(y,a)$ a.s.
+with the transposition of the integral and expectation justified by non-negativity of the integrand.
+For any $a\in\RR^d$, the set $\partial S(y,a)$ has measure zero by our assumption that $S$ has negligible boundary, and hence no points of $\mu$ are in $\partial S(y,a)$ a.s.
 Thus we can simplify the above expression to

 with the expectation removed because there is no longer any randomness in the integrand.
 Thus it follows from Lemma~\ref{lem:iso.measure.zero} that the integrand is zero except on a set of measure zero, proving that $\E \sum_{a\in\mu} f(\mu,a)=0$.
 This proves \eqref{eq:muonly}, completing the proof of this step.